yancharkin/games_nebula/README.md

 - Type 'games_nebula' (without any arguments) in the terminal to run the interactive CLI app.
 - Type 'games_nebula --help' in the terminal to see which arguments can be used with the non-interactive CLI app.
-- Type 'games_nebula --gui' to run the GUI version of the app.
+- Type 'games_nebula --gui'  in the terminal to run the GUI version of the app.

 ## More OSes